How It Works

 | Retry semantics | 450 for transient failures (network, timeout, 5xx, 429); 550 for permanent failures |

-| Email privacy | Email content is never stored — it exists only in memory for the duration of the delivery call |
+| Email privacy | Email content is never stored.
+It exists only in memory for the duration of the delivery call |

 | TLS | SMTP connections secured with STARTTLS; TLS validation on outbound webhook requests |